There’s nothing better on your dinner or breakfast table than a basket full of big fluffy, tender, buttery, golden Homemade Baking Powder Biscuits!

 Baking Powder Biscuits are a favorite at this Nest.
 In fact…my family recently told me that they’d rather have biscuits with a meal than rolls!
 (SAY WHAT?!!!)

 I love both…but I’m President of the National Carb Lovers Society!
 It’s expected!
-Honestly when I die…just please bury me with doughnuts, rolls, pancakes, cake, muffins, bread, AND… Biscuits!
-(You could throw a few cheetos on top for good measure!)
+Honestly, when I die…just please bury me with doughnuts, rolls, pancakes, cake, muffins, bread, AND… Biscuits!
+(You could throw a few cheetos on top for good measure and don’t forget a Dr Pepper!)

-This recipe will make about 2 dozen biscuits!
+This recipe will make about 2 dozen biscuits, or a dozen JUMBO biscuits!
 (Remember I said the birds at this Nest L.O.V.E. biscuits!)
-You can cut this recipe in half, with no problem!
+You can cut this recipe in half, with no problem and get between 6–12 biscuits depending on the size of your biscuit cutter!

-In a large bowl whisk together 4 cups of flour, 2 Tablespoons of Sugar, 2 Tablespoons baking powder, and 2 teaspoons salt.
+In a large bowl, whisk together 4 cups of flour, 2 Tablespoons of sugar, 2 Tablespoons of baking powder, and 2 teaspoons of salt.

 TIP: Using a wire whisk to mix the dry ingredients creates the same effect as “sifting” the dry ingredients.
 It will help create the fluffiest biscuit!

-Cut butter and shortening into the flour until it resembles a coarse meal.
+Cut the butter into the flour until it resembles a coarse meal similar to boxed Bisquick.

 Make a well, or hole, in the center of the biscuit mix for the liquids.